viam-devrel/viamcodelabs/site/viamguides/src/workshop-plant-watering/workshop-plant-watering.md

 1. Remove the microSD card from your computer when the installation is complete.

 <form>
-  <name>WWhat is the purpose of setting a custom `hostname` during the Raspberry Pi OS configuration?</name>
+  <name>What is the purpose of setting a custom `hostname` during the Raspberry Pi OS configuration?</name>
   <input type="radio" value="To improve the speed of the Raspberry Pi.">
   <input type="radio" value="To identify and access the Pi on the network.">
   <input type="radio" value="To secure the Pi by changing the default password.">